 For a different perspective, head to the Tasman Glacier Lake, where you can sometimes see icebergs floating in the glacial waters.
 This spot is especially photogenic at sunset and sunrise.

-• ✈️ Find the cheapest flights to New Zealand here.
+Find the cheapest flights in New Zealand here.

-• 🚗 Hire a car from any NZ airport here.
+Hire a car from any South Island airport here.